-While the RDS category is selected, push the selector knob to the right to select the SEEK/SCAN icon displayed on the upper right of the screen.
-Press and release the selector knob to the right repeatedly to switch the icon between SEEK and SCAN.
-Select SEEK, then press ENTER to activate the search function.
+While the RDS category is selected, move the selector knob to the right to select SEEK in the upper right corner of the screen.
+Then press ENTER to activate the seek function.

 RDS Program SCAN

 The scan function samples all stations with strong signals on the selected RDS category.
 To activate it, press and release the SCAN side of the SCAN/A.SEL bar.
 You will see SCAN in the center display.
 The system will scan for a station with a strong signal in the selected RDS category.
 You will also see the selected RDS category name blinking in the center display while searching it.
 When the system finds one, it will stop and play that station for about 10 seconds.